 Use this retirement planning tool to work out how much you might need to save in order to meet your retirement goals.
 Based upon the information you provide, this calculator will provide you with a possible forecast savings guide to meet your projected retirement spending.

-Whilst every effort has been made in building the retirement planner tool, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the calculator tools and information derived from the web site.
+Disclaimer: Whilst every effort has been made in building this tool, we are not to be held liable for any damages or monetary losses arising out of or in connection with the use of it.
+Full disclaimer.
 This tool is here purely as a service to you, please use it at your own risk.

 Retirement Calculator - Reality Planning vs Traditional Planning

 Predicting how much money you might need for retirement can be a tricky task, especially when attempting to extrapolate from current earnings and spending patterns.

 Analysis of retirement spending data demonstrates that the average household spends less with each passing year - contradicting those calculators that assume that spending levels will simply increase year-on-year with inflation.

 The Retirement Planning Calculator takes this detail into consideration when preparing your retirement calculation; providing you with a reality planning figure.
 The calculator has been developed to forecast (based upon the information you provide about your current situation) an assessment of your retirement spending, together with the savings goals you will need to put in place to meet the requirements.
 To help you compare, the calculator also provides figures for the more traditional retirement planning method.

 As mentioned in the disclaimer, the calculations provided by the retirement planner are only a guide and I always recommend speaking to a qualified financial advisor for professional guidance.

 Note: the website Vertex42 has a very useful retirement savings withdrawal spreadsheet for Microsoft Excel, should you wish to use it.